choctaw-nation/cno-plugin-events/README.md

 # cno-events-plugin

-A WordPress Plugin for Event Displays
+A WordPress Plugin for Event Displays.